squarerootofnegativeone/Public/Azure/Key Vault Backup/README.md

     Specifies the name of the Key Valut for backup

 ### StorageAccountName
-    Specifies the name of the storae account that will hold backup files
+    Specifies the name of the storage account that will hold backup files

 ### StorageKey
 	Specifies the storage key of the storage account